Baviaans to Bay – 137km over 10 days (8 days’ hiking)

-At 26km this is the longest day of the hike, the last few kilometres into a kloof to get to Modderhuisie at Entkraal.
+The last few kilometres into a kloof leads to Modderhuisie at Entkraal.
 As this venue is extremely remote, we all will help with making fire and food.

 We start off through the beautiful Kouenek Kortkloof, towards the Joubertskraal River, before you tackle the Kouenek to the highest point, a steep mountain with many false summits!
 Then a generous and slow reintroduction back to civilazation follows, as you enter the remote farming community of the Nooitgedacht area.

 Accommodation is in another old farmhouse in Nooitgedacht, where oil lamps are the only source of light at night.

 We enjoy the early morning trail again through the kloofs around the Ragels River, before we tackle the Moordenaarskloof – by now nothing to fear!
 We continue through the Posberg Kloof to Nguniland Accommodation on the outskirts of Kareedouw.